 Given the mutual importance of the coal trade, a disruptive escalation remains unlikely, outside of a major crisis in relations.

-Restrictions against Australian coal shipments may be designed to send a message to Canberra that Beijing has the means and motivation to make life difficult for Australian businesses, should the geopolitical backdrop necessitate it.
+Restrictions against Australian coal exports may be designed to send a message to Canberra that Beijing has the means and motivation to make life difficult for Australian businesses, should the geopolitical backdrop necessitate it.
 If this is the case, then the current bout of delays may well prove short-lived.

 One signpost is the volume of coal that China imports from Mongolia in 2019.
 A significant and sustained uptick in Mongolian coal imports might be a sign that Beijing is seeking to reduce its reliance on Australian coking coal.
 This would increase the risk of customs delays and import restrictions becoming a more frequent feature of the Australia-China coal trade, depending on the prevailing geopolitical winds.